pilot-j/Gsoc_Deeplense/README.md

 Entry for GSoc Deeplense 'Foundational Model' project.
 Contains jupyter nbs, scripts and results of tasks.
 Results for specific task (task 6) can be reproduced by running [validation_nb](validation_deeplense_task6.ipynb) notebook on kaggle

+Separate Train Val folders were not provided for task 6 so I have split them into 90:10 ratio.
 Dataset links (organised into train val spilts and uploaded on kaggle):
 1. [Pretraining and classification finetuning](https://www.kaggle.com/datasets/mldtype/masked-autoencoder)
 2. [Super resolution finetuning](https://www.kaggle.com/datasets/mldtype/mae-sr-dataset-split/data)